Suri312006/undergradthesis/3-cap.typ

 but in the context of this thesis it is sufficient to think of them as a region of allowed memory access.

+// interesting!
+I think this model you describe is more general, if we were to add a SWITCH_CTX permission bit...
+// something to think about

 == Flags
 Currently, flags in capabilities are used to specify which hashing algorithm to use to form a message to be signed.
 We allow for multiple algorithms to be used to allow for backward capability when newer, more efficient hashing algorithms are created.